President Anne Cammett

 In 2014, she judged the pairs event at the Olympic Winter Games in Sochi, and was the chief referee at the 2018 and 2011 U.S. Championships.

 Cammett has attended numerous Governing Councils as a club delegate and is a member of the Genesee Figure Skating Club.
 She skated competitively and passed the gold figure and free skate tests.
-She works for ITT Inc. and resides in Rush, New York.
-She and her husband, Greg, have a daughter in high school and a son attending graduate school in nearby Buffalo.
+She is an IT consultant and resides in Rush, New York.
+She and her husband, Greg, have a son who also lives in Rochester and a daughter who attends Syracuse University.